CloudletLabs/swagger-t-str/README.md

     get:
       description: Get users
       security:
+        - Basic: []
         - Bearer: []
       responses:
         '200':
           description: List of users
           x-amples:
             - description: should return the list of users
-              auth: true # we still need to tell that we want this example to be authenticated '401':
+              auth: # we still need to tell that we want this example to be authenticated
+                Basic:
+                  username: foo1
+                  password: baz1
+        '401':
           description: Unauthorized
 ```